Table of Contents

 Why is choosing between monolithic and microservices architecture important?

-The choice impacts development speed, scalability, maintainability, and operational costs.
+The choice affects development speed, scalability, maintainability, and operational costs.
 Monoliths are simpler for small projects but can become cumbersome as they grow, while microservices offer flexibility and scalability but require more planning and coordination.
-The decision affects how teams ship features, scale systems, and align with business goals.
+This decision influences how teams deliver features, scale systems, and align with business goals.

 How do I decide which architecture is best for my project?